 - Do all the little things that show you care; sometimes it is just checking in and saying hi.

-Mark Barnes from Hack Learning suggests using a 360 chart for getting to know students.
+Mark Barnes from Hack Learning suggests using a for getting to know students.
 I found it to be a great tool to get to know my staff better, especially when you start in a new school.

 Ask For Input